armckinney/armckinney/README.md

 <h1 align="center">Hi, I'm Drew.</h1>

 ```
-I like to build cool stuff.
+I am a builder.

 I have a background in Chemical Engineering and worked previously in the aerospace industry;
 my work still involves clouds, but these are slightly different and arguably bigger.

-Visionary developer and experienced engineer.
+Innovative engineer with over 5 years experience in software design and elastic scaling platform development as a Tech Lead.
-Skilled in various technologies such as Python, Apache Spark, .NET, and Azure Solutions Architecture.
+Skilled in various SWE principals such as Network Based Security, Data Governance, DevOps, System Design, OOP, Design Patterns, and Data Structures & Algorithms.
-Savors empowering a difference with reason and data.
-Strong emphasis on driving value-add in continuous improvement environments.
-Curious what innovations we will build next.
+Emphasis on driving organization-wide, valuable solutions through transparent stakeholder management and engagement.
 ```
 </br>